PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 09:50:48
+Last updated: 2024-04-06 09:51:25
-Random Quote: Such a large bounty for such a small package. - The Client
+Random Quote: Heroes are not born, they're forged in darkness.
+Shaped in battle.
+Defined by sacrifice. - The Watcher